Foundation Trustees

 Annabel Jones (Oklahoma)

 | emailAnnabel Jones (Oklahoma) is Gamma Phi Beta’s immediate past International President.
-She is currently serving in her first term as a Foundation Trustee, having served as an International Council (IC) representative to the Board of Trustees from 2016-2020.
+She is currently serving her last term as a Foundation Trustee, having served as an International Council (IC) representative to the Board of Trustees from 2016-2020.
 A member of Gamma Phi Beta’s Psi Chapter, she received her Bachelor of Arts in political science from the University of Oklahoma and her Juris Doctorate from the University of Oklahoma College of Law.

 Annabel is a retired corporate attorney living in Tulsa, Oklahoma, and is currently developing a corporate governance consulting practice.
 She practiced law for more than 33 years, focusing on corporate governance and transactions, finance, mergers and acquisitions, securities, risk management and human resources.
 Annabel is a National Association of Corporate Directors fellow and a BoardSource registered consultant.